PhilippeBekaert/snd-hdspe/README.md

 # snd-hdspe
 New linux kernel driver for RME HDSPe MADI/AES/RayDAT/AIO and AIO Pro sound cards and extension modules.

+**Acknowledgements**

+- This work builds on previous work by the hdspm linux kernel driver authors over the last 20 or so years. **who ...**
+- Thanks to RME (www.rme-audio.com) for providing the necessary information and code for writing this driver.
+- Thanks to Amptec belgium (www.amptec.be) for material support.

 **Note**

-The HDSPe MADI-FX is a different beast and not supported by this driver.
+The RME HDSPe MADI-FX is a different beast and is not supported by this driver.
 See https://github.com/adiknoth/madifx for Adrian Knoths MADI-FX driver work in progress.